-This chapter describes the basic execution environment of an IA-32 processor as seen by assembly-language programmers.
+This chapter describes the basic execution environment of an Intel 64 or IA-32 processor as seen by assembly-language programmers.
 It describes how the processor executes instructions and how it stores and manipulates data.
 The execution environment described here includes memory (the address space), general-purpose data registers, segment registers, the flag register, and the instruction pointer register.